dm807cam/EMPiR/README.md

 ## Install

-As of now, EMPiR is experimental and not available through CRAN.
+As of now, EMPiR is in beta and not available through CRAN.
 I plan to release this package through CRAN once it reaches the first stable version.
-In the meanwhile, EMPiR can be installed for experimental usage directly from this Github repository using ‘devtools’.<br/>
+In the meanwhile, EMPiR can be installed for experimental usage directly from this Github repository using ‘devtools’.
+If you use EMPiR in your research or project please cite the package.<br/>

 ``` r
 devtools::install_github('dm807cam/EMPiR')
 ```

-Please expect many substantial changes in the next weeks.
-The first release of a stable version is expected for the start of November, 2021.</br>

 ## Usage examples

-EMPiR comes with an example data set from a recent study of mine on trace element concentration in the shell of the intertidal gastropod *Nucella lapillus*. <br/><br/> **(1) Specify path to sample data set.**
+EMPiR comes with an example data set from a recent study of mine on trace element concentration in the shell of the intertidal gastropod *Nucella lapillus*. <br/><br/>

+**(1) Specify path to sample data set.**

 ``` r
 path_to_sample_data <- system.file('extdata', package = 'EMPiR')